 Click “place order”

-If you have been prescribed a special diet, a room service clerk can help you with your selections.
+For patients with a prescribed a special diet, we can help you with your selections

 Internet, TV and movies